jasoncomes/Components-Liquid-Tag/README.md

 # components

 This automatically registers all tags and blocks added to the _html/components directory.
-If the [styleguide](https://www.notion.so/9614bcf6-e335-4bca-a1eb-b160938ded85) tag is used then it'll build out a page: [https://www.bestcolleges.com/styleguide/](https://www.bestcolleges.com/styleguide/)

 ### Requirements